15 Best Nikon lens for astrophotography: (2023 Guide & Reviews)

 Shoot at the slower shutter speed:

-It is an amazingly versatile telephoto lens with a fast maximum aperture that’s perfect for shooting sports or wildlife in low-light situations, and it’s also the best Nikon telephoto lens for astrophotography.
+It’s perfect for shooting sports or wildlife in low-light situations and is also the best Nikon telephoto lens for astrophotography.

 This gives you more control over your exposure settings and enables you to create images with beautiful background blur (bokeh).